 Personally, I need a pick-me-up at 2 pm at work.
 While I used to go for the cookies, a plain apple with some almonds is now something I look forward to.
-Plus, I can feel good about the natural sugar instead of chemicals and preservatives.

 Yes, adding snacks to your meal prep routine will make the process take longer.
 That’s why I always go for whole fruit and veggies; there’s simply nothing to do other than chop ’em up and put them in a bag or container.
 Done.